eiffel-community/eiffel-intelligence/wiki/merge-resolver-rules.md

     "{test_time: some_time, test_name: some_name, event_id: someLevelId}"

-## Example 2 - array aggregations:
+## Example 2 - Array Aggregations:

 For aggregating arrays we use an array of JSON objects as merge rule.